nhtruong/GettingAndCleaningData/CODEBOOK.md

     *Note: I could've listed in details what these 79 columns are exactly are by paraphasing the text in the feature_info.txt file from the original data set.
-However, that would be a waste of time since the purpose of the project is cleaning data.
+However, that would be a waste of time since the focus of the project is cleaning data.
+Moreover, the names of these columns are already very descriptive if you're familiar with abbreviations used in physics.

 --------------------------------------